Couple Enrichment Weekend Workshops 2018

 Our Couple Enrichment Approach™ now integrates the concept of “love as an art”, with the understanding of early attachment patterns and brain science.
 As Level 11 PACT therapists, we have created a couples weekend workshop based in part on Dr. Stan Tatkin’s Psychobiological Approach to Couples Therapy® (PACT), and inspired by his book, Wired for Love.

+We are Registered Psychotherapists with the College of Registered Psychotherapists of Ontario (CRPO).
 We are members of O.A.C.C.P.P.
-(Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists) and OAMFT (Ontario Division of the American Association of Marriage and Family Therapists).
-David is also a Member of NASAP (North American Society of Adlerian Psychology).
+(Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists) and CAMFT (Canadian Association of Marriage and Family Therapists).
+David is a Member of NASAP (North American Society of Adlerian Psychology), and Louise holds a student membership in AAMET International (The Association for the Advancement of Meridian Energy Techniques).

 Tributes from Past Workshop Participants: